yayuyokitano/lastfm-typed/README.md

 1.3.0 adds some simple but fairly powerful logging functionality to lastfm-typed.
 You can read more about it under [Logging](#logging).

+1.3.0 also lightens the weight of the package a bit by removing dependency on md5 package and moving some typings to dev dependencies.

 ## Usage

 For the most part, the library stays close to the original input and input of the API.
 It is designed to be relatively self-documenting thanks to TypeScript types and variable names.
 As a general rule, required parameters will be separate method parameters, while optional parameters will be grouped into an optional final object parameter.
 All methods that take a user will also take a session key in its place, though when the username is optional it is separated into a separate `sk` property.